 Day Two: Travel on to Rapid City and take Hwy 79 south to Hot Springs and visit the Mammoth Site and Evans Plunge, a natural, warm water, spring-fed pool.Travel north to Wind Cave National Park and Custer State Park.
 Drive the wild life loop and see a herd of 1200 free roaming buffalo.
 Move on to Custer City and visit Crazy Horse Memorial where a fifth granite face has emerged in the Black Hills.Overnight in Custer or Hill City.
 Places to Stay

 Day Three: Just west of Custer on Hwy 16, you’ll tour Jewel Cave National Monument, the second longest cave in the world, named for the jewel-like crystals that line its passages.
+Book your Jewel Cave tour in advance.
 Head to Mt Rushmore either thru Hill City or back through Custer State Park’s Iron Mountain Road.
+A morning visit to Mt Rushmnore is the best time to take photos.
+Plan time for breakfast, shop, walk the presidential trail and visit the museums.
 In Hill City, enjoy wineries, shops or a ride on the 1880 Train.
 In Keystone, you’ll enjoy shops, museums and two adventure parks.
-On the way to Rapid City, via Hwy 16, evening entertainment can include a chuck wagon supper and show, the Mount Rushmore Lighting ceremony or an evening meal in Keystone, Hill City or Rapid City.
-Rapid City’s choices of attractions include Bear Country, Reptile Gardens, Gold Jewelry manufacturing, Cosmos, the Journey Museum or relaxing at Main Street Square.
-Overnight in Rapid City.
+Evening entertainment can include a chuck wagon supper and show, dinner at Mount Rushmore followed by the Lighting Ceremony or an evening meal in Keystone, Hill City or Rapid City.
+Rapid City’s choices of attractions include Bear Country, Founding Fathers, Reptile Gardens, Gold Jewelry manufacturing, Cosmos, the Journey Museum and the shops and events at Main Street Square.
+Check out our lodging options

 Day Four: Head west on I-90 and experience legendary Sturgis and onto Historic Deadwood via Hwy 14A.
 Here, visitors can walk the streets made famous by Wild Bill Hickok and Calamity Jane.
 In the summer time, shoot-outs on main street and the Trial of Jack McCall are visitor favorites.
 Other attractions include a gold mine tour, city tours of Deadwood and Lead, museums and Boot Hill, the final resting place for Wild Bill and Calamity Jane.
 Deadwood also features Las Vegas style gaming, so try your luck.
 Overnight in Deadwood, Lead or Spearfish.
 Lodging Options